developer-zebra/developer-zebra-site/src/datawedge/6-2/guide/setup/index.md

 **The Barcode Scanner Input Plug-in** reads data from the integrated barcode scanner built into the device, attached by cable or implemented as a snap-on module.
 This Plug-in supports laser, imager and internal cameras.
 The raw barcode data that's acquired is processed or formatted as required using Process Plug-ins.

 **The MSR Input Plug-in** is for magnetic stripe reader modules.
 This plug-in reads data from an integrated MSR reader or attached Scan/MSR Module, after which the raw data from the reader can be processed or formatted as required using Process Plug-ins.
+See the [MSR Guide](../msr) for more information.

 **The SimulScan Input Plug-in** permits simultaneous capture of barcodes, images, text, signatures, phone numbers and other data on multi-part forms.
 The SimulScan Input Plug-in adds this capability to DataWedge.
 When form data is captured according to a designated SimulScan template, data can be processed or formatted as required using Process Plug-ins.